ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode43](images/xchaincode43.png)

-Now, click on the green arrow in the `DEBUG` toolbar to actually launch a debug session:
+Now, click on the green arrow in the `DEBUG` toolbar to launch a debug session against the smart contract:

 ![VSCode-xchaincode44](images/xchaincode44.png)